Code-Institute-Submissions/milestone-project-90/README.md

 - Page auto refreshed and link generated under Github Pages section:

   👉 Your site is published at https://zokam1411.github.io/milestone-project-1/

 ### To run this project locally:

+- Select the Repository from the Github Dashboard.

+- Click the green button labeled 'Code'.

+- Click 'Download ZIP'.

+- Extract ZIP file on your computer.

+- Open folder and open index.html in web browser.

+<div align="center"><p style="text-align: center"><a href="#top">Back to top ⬆️</a></p></div>

+<p id="development"></p>

+## 7️⃣ Development 🤝

+### To clone this project:

+- Select the Repository from the Github Dashboard.

+- Click the green button labeled 'Code'.

+- To clone the repository using:
+    - HTTPS: under "Clone with HTTPS", click checklist icon.
+    - SSH: click Use SSH, then click checklist icon.

+- Open Git Bash.

+- Change the current working directory to the location where you want the cloned directory.

+- Type 'git clone', and then paste the URL you copied earlier.

+- Press Enter to create your local clone.

+### To run this project locally:

-- Selected the Repository from the Github Dashboard.
+- Select the Repository from the Github Dashboard.

 - Click the green button labeled 'Code'.